 Administration fees are charged to customers in connection with the administration of superannuation funds under the trusteeship of the Company.
-These performance obligations are satisfied on an ongoing basis, usually daily, and revenue is recognised as the service is provided.
+These performance obligations are satisfied on an ongoing basis, usually daily, and revenue is recognised as the service is

-The administration activity has been outsourced to an entity in the AMP group, AMP Life Limited.
-The Company has concluded that it acts as principal in the relationship between the superannuation funds under the trusteeship of the Company and the administrator.
+The administration activity has been outsourced to other entities in the AMP group, NMMT Limited and AMP.
+The Company has concluded that it acts as principal in the relationship between the superannuation funds under the trusteeship of the Company and the administrators.
 Accordingly, administration revenue is recognised gross of related administration expenses on the Statement of comprehensive income.